CX-Box/cxbox-doc/docs/widget/fields/field/date/date.md

         === "Form widget"
             **Works for Form.**
 ## Filtration
-`Filtration` is used to filter data according to specified criteria.
-Search by = day.
+`Filtering` allows you to search data based on criteria.Search by = day.
 ### How does it look?
 === "List widget"
     ![img_filtr_list.png](img_filtr_list.png)